xuehanw/US-Tornado-Hazard-Report/README.md

 # US-Tornado-Hazard-Report
-This system is developed by Wan-Ting Liao, Xuehan Wang, Yiwen Lou, which provides the tornado occurrence and damage report from 2010 to 2022.
+The tornado map system has been developed by Wan-Ting Liao, Xuehan Wang, and Yiwen Lou.
+It offers information on tornado occurrences and damage reports spanning from 2010 to 2022.

 ## Introduction
 ### Motivation